ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 2022,08,29

-While most students eligible for a “student” visa are universities, vocational schools, and Japanese language schools, elementary and junior high school students are also eligible for a “Student” visa as of January 1, 2015, following the revision of the Immigration Control Act to promote international exchange at younger ages.
+While most students eligible for a “student” visa are universities, vocational schools, and Japanese language schools, elementary and junior high school students are also eligible for a “Student” visa from January 1, 2015, following the revision of the Immigration Control Act to promote international exchange at younger ages.

 If the requirements are met, it is possible to send only children of these ages to study in Japan without coming to Japan accompanied by their parents.